-Our certification does more than simply help us comply with laws, it helps protect our data in all forms including digital and paper based as well as in the cloud.
+Our certification does more than simply help us comply with laws, it helps protect our data in all forms including digital and paper-based as well as in the cloud.
+And as a cloud consultancy, it important that we practice what we preach.
 Our ISMS helps us increase our resilience to cyber-attacks, adapt to evolving security threats and reduce the costs associated with information security.

 Our Journey So Far